Irrawaddy dolphin: International efforts

 Protection from international trade is provided by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Enforcement, though, is the responsibility of individual countries.
 While some international trade for dolphinarium animals may have occurred, this is unlikely to have ever been a major threat to the species.

-Some Irrawaddy dolphin populations are classified by the IUCN as critically endangered; in Lao PDR, Cambodia, Viet Nam (Mekong River sub-population), Indonesia (Mahakam River sub-population, Borneo), Myanmar (Ayeyarwady/Irrawaddy River sub-population), the Philippines (Malampaya Sound sub-population), and Thailand (Songkhla Lake sub-population).
-Irrawaddy dolphins in general however, are IUCN listed as an Endangered species, which applies throughout their whole range.
+Some Irrawaddy dolphin populations are classified by the IUCN as critically endangered; in Cambodia, Vietnam (Mekong River sub-population), Indonesia (Mahakam River sub-population, Borneo), Myanmar (Ayeyarwady/Irrawaddy River sub-population), the Philippines (Malampaya Sound sub-population), and Thailand (Songkhla Lake sub-population).
+Irrawaddy dolphins in general, however, are IUCN listed as an Endangered species, which applies throughout their whole range.
 In 2004, CITES transferred the Irrawaddy dolphin from Appendix II to Appendix I, which forbids all commercial trade in species that are threatened with extinction.

-The UNEP-CMS Action Plan for the Conservation of Freshwater Populations of Irrawaddy dolphins notes that multiple-use protected areas will play a key role for conserving freshwater populations.
+The UNEP-CMS Action Plan for the Conservation of Freshwater Populations of Irrawaddy dolphins notes that multiple-use protected areas will play a key role in conserving freshwater populations.
 Protected areas in fresh water could be a particularly effective conservation tool and can facilitate management, due to the fidelity of the species to relatively circumscribed areas.
-The Action Plan provides details on strategies for mitigating by-catch that includes:
+The Action Plan provides details on strategies for mitigating by-catch, including: